allegro/allegro.tech/_posts/2016-09-16-are-code-reviews-worth-your-time.md

 layout: post
 title: Are code reviews worth your time?
 author: michal.kosmulski
-tags: [tech, code review, peer review, source control, software quality, bitbucket, stash, gerrit, git]
+tags: [code review, peer review, source control, software quality, bitbucket, stash, gerrit, git]
 ---

 Code reviews play an important role in how we develop software at [Allegro]({{ '/about-us' | prepend: site.url }}).
 All code we developers write is reviewed